 Ease of Attachments

-A vital part of taking care of these mechanical tools are ease of attachment.
+A vital part of taking care of these mechanical tools is the ease of attachment.
 You would not need to use these every time you turn on the tractor.
-If they are not easy to attach, people usually keep them connected to tractor unless circumstances force them to do otherwise.
+If they are not easy to attach, people usually keep them connected to the tractor unless circumstances force them to do otherwise.
 This makes their deterioration much faster.
-So, choose one that easy to attach and detach.
+So, choose one that is easy to attach and detach.

 Price is the most important factor when buying the best tractor grapple.
 You should make sure you get the best one because these are not tools you would want to replace every year.